JayaraniArunachalam/SQL_The_Great_Pizza_Analytics_Challenge/README.md

 4️⃣ Insights

-All interpretations are stored in docs/analysis_notes.md.
+All interpretations are stored in .jpg formats